appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/add-new-tickets.md

     - Click the **+** icon next to the **onClick** event.
     - In the **Select an action** list, select **Execute a JS function > utils > createTicket**.

-6. Enter test data in the form and click the **Submit** button to verify that the new ticket details are added in the database and on the List.
+6. Enter test data in the Form and click the **Submit** button to verify that the new ticket details are added in the database and on the List.

 ## Next steps
 [Edit Ticket Details](/getting-started/tutorials/customer-support-tool/edit-ticket-details)